ObjectModules/deploy/[Mapping]-Merging.md

 You may found that on every step of process, we always gave you an example or more in our daily live that we always began with the words: _Consider in a sense way.. bla bla bla_.

 Here we apologize for not to do so.
 Since we found this concept we always give our respect to _The Fourth_.
-So we leave this to you as you may find a sense way by yourself.
+So we leave this to you as you may find the sense way by yourself.

 Let's continue on the _[[next section|[Mapping]-Settlement]]_.
 ***